by Tim Bachmann published on last updated on

 Editor and Terminal

-- My favourite monospace font is currently Fira Code.
+- My favourite monospace font is currently Fira Code, which I use in the terminal, and therefore in the editor as well.

 - Obsidian.md is the first note taking tool I actually use on a regular basis.
 I really enjoy the flexibility of it, especially regarding the quickly growing plugin ecosystem.
 A few of my favourite plugins are in no particular order: